 Happy Latinx Heritage Month from Team TransLash!
-We’ve compiled some resources for our Latinx(e/o) siblings, as well as recommendations for allies.
+We’ve compiled some resources for our Latinx(e/o) siblings, as well as recommendations for allies (explore our updated guide for 2022 here).
 But before we get into all the trans-affirming Latinx resources we’ve curated, let’s take a moment to learn about the history and evolution of this nuanced holiday.

 National Hispanic Heritage Month

 According to the US government’s official website for National Hispanic Heritage Month, the holiday started off as a week in 1968, under the presidency of Lyndon B. Johnson, only to be expanded to a month (September 15th – October 15th) in 1988, when it was also enacted into law.
 Hispanic Heritage Month begins on September 15th because the date falls on (and is close to) many days of significance:

 - September 15th: Anniversary of Independence for Latin American Countries Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua